-G. Student Housing.
-For Housing Developments that meet the eligibility criteria established for a student housing Development in Section 20-31.050.A.8, the Density Bonus shall be 35 percent of the Student Housing units.
+- F. Condominium conversions.
+Density bonus for condominium conversion, shall be considered and approved in accordance with Section 65915.5 of the California Government Code for specifications. - G. Student Housing.
+For Housing Development that meets the Student Housing eligibility criteria established for Student Housing Development in Section 20-31.050.A.8 and sets aside at least 20 percent of the units for lower income students, the Density Bonus shall be 35 percent of the Student Housing units in accordance with the Density Bonus Table Table 3.1